 All the legal mechanics of a transaction, including negotiating and drafting agreements to reflect a commercial deal, arranging finance and liaising with the client and their other advisors.
 At the junior end, due diligence research, document control and drafting predominate -- there’s a lot of grunt work for trainees, at least until the robots take over.

 Frankly, there are no short cuts.
-The classic legal career advice applies here in spades: commercial awareness and any kind of work experience you can get your hands on are a must, along with strong academics and knowledge of the particular firm you’re applying to.
+The classic legal career advice applies here in spades: commercial awareness and any kind of work experience you can get your hands on is a must, along with strong academics and knowledge of the particular firm you’re applying to.

 Start on your path to corporate law by studying an undergraduate law course with us.